How To Get Gastric Bypass Results Without Surgery With ESG

 How to Lose Weight Fast without Surgery

 According to the MERIT study published, the average weight loss for Endoscopic sleeve gastroplasty is about 49% of total excess weight after 1 year.
-The study went on to report that there were very few adverse events related to the ESG procedure and all were resolved without critical care or surgical intervention.
+Furthermore, the study continued to report that the ESG procedure had very few adverse events, and all of them were resolved without the need for critical care or surgical intervention.

 Patient recovery after endoscopic sleeve gastroplasty is much shorter than that of bariatric surgery and typically they return to reasonable routines within a week.
 After about 3-4 weeks, their surgeon will clear them to resume high-impact exercise and strenuous activities.

 After ESG surgery, patients will follow a diet that will help their stomachs adjust to the smaller size.
-This coupled with an exercise plan will typically result in a weight loss of about 13% of their total body weight in the first 3 months.
+However, this coupled with an exercise plan will typically result in a weight loss of about 13% of their total body weight in the first 3 months.

 How Much Weight Can I Lose Without Surgery with ESG?